WigglyGull/ArmIkSetup/README.md

-I dont know if I will finish this game so I figured I would just share the code
+I don't know if I will make this game so I made a lil repo with the basic system.

 ![](Arm!.gif)